anselleveque/BATTracker/README.md

 Keywords will be dropped first, so use them as extra qualifiers (6-speed,manual,10k-miles,etc)

 ## **Deep Dive**
-To run the deep dive, run deep_dive.py and input the URL of the car you want to analyze It will look at the titles of all previous sales and predict a price of the car, with a 90% interval in addition
+To run the deep dive, first run build_database.py.
+This will build a database of whatever car/brand you input Next, run deep_dive.py and input the URL of the car you want to analyze.
+Ensure that the database for that model is built It will look at the titles of all previous sales and predict a price of the car, with a 90% interval in addition

 ## **Future Plans**